 Since retiring from F1 in 2013 Mark has taken on the legendary “Race Across The Sky” twice.
 The Leadville Trail 100 MTB – a one hundred mile mountain bike race across the high-altitude, extreme terrain of the Colorado Rockies – starts at 10,152 feet and climbing to 12,424 feet.
-Competitive to the last, Mark was proud to have knocked off 7mins 28secs in his second attempt and plans to attack the race for a third time, but went over his PB by an hour.
+Competitive to the last, Mark was proud to have knocked off 7mins 28secs in his second attempt and returned in 2018 for a third time, but went over his PB by an hour.
 However he was happy with the effort, saying ‘it was the result I deserved’ due to lack of prep time during a busy start to the year, coupled with a particularly hot race day (Colorado was in the midst of a tough drought).

 At the end of 2015 Mark’s long anticipated autobiography ‘Aussie Grit’ was published.
 A project that started back in 2009, it was a true trip down memory lane to bring Mark’s journey together.
 ‘Aussie Grit’ covers everything from his early days at home in Queanbeyan, through to his ultimate success as a Grand Prix winner and global sports personality via the many highs and lows along the way.
 Mark’s story has since become an international best-seller.

-Mark began to delve into the world of punditry in 2014 with Network Ten in Australia and in 2016 he joined the Channel 4 commentary team as they took over the UK terrestrial F1 rights from the BBC – he remains with both broadcasters for 2017 and plans are in place for him to co-present three rounds of Red Bull TV’s World Rally Championship coverage.
+Mark began to delve into the world of punditry in 2014 with Network Ten in Australia and in 2016 he joined the Channel 4 commentary team as they took over the UK terrestrial F1 rights from the BBC – he remains with both broadcasters for 2019.